Prag8855/aab/content/guides/residence-permit.md

 ## How to get a residence permit

-You can apply for a [residence permit](/glossary/Aufenthaltstitel) in your home country, or in Germany.[^12]
+You can apply for a residence permit...[^12]

-- **At the [[Ausländerbehörde]] in Germany**
-    If you apply in Germany, you get a residence permit.
-[It takes a few months](/guides/auslanderbehorde-wait-times).
-During that time, you can't work or study, so you must have enough savings to survive.
-You can only apply in Germany if...
-    - You are a citizen of of {{AUFENTHV_41_COUNTRIES}}[^2]
-    - **or** you already have a German residence permit, and you want to renew or change it.
 - **At the German embassy or consulate in your country**
+    Apply for a [[National Visa]], come to Germany, and convert your National Visa to a residence permit at the *[[Ausländerbehörde]]*.
+- **At the [immigration office](/glossary/Ausländerbehörde) in Germany**
+    Come to Germany, and apply for a residence permit at the *[[Ausländerbehörde]]*.

+Your options depend on your situation:

+- **German residents**
+    If you already have a residence permit, you can change or renew it at your local *[[Ausländerbehörde]]* in Germany.
+You must do this before your current residence permit expires.
+- **Privileged countries**
+    If you are a citizen of {{AUFENTHV_41_COUNTRIES}}, you can come to Germany without a visa.
+After you arrive, you have 90 days to apply for a residence permit at the *[[Ausländerbehörde]]*.[^2] You can also apply for it at the German embassy or consulate in your home country.
+- **Everyone else**
-    If you apply in the country where you live, you get a [[National Visa]].
-It's valid for up to 12 months.
-When you get the National Visa, you can move to Germany and start working or studying.
-When you arrive in Germany, you must convert your National Visa to a residence permit at the *[[Ausländerbehörde]]*.
-You must do this before your visa expires.[^9] In some cases, you can [apply for a National Visa online](https://digital.diplo.de/visa).
+    You must apply for a [[National Visa]] - not a [[Schengen visa]] - at the German embassy or consulate in your country.
+When you get your National Visa, you can move to Germany.
+After you arrive, you must convert your visa into a residence permit.

-It's better if you apply in your home country.
-You can start working as soon as you arrive in Germany.
-It's better than living in Germany for a few months without any income.
+It's often better if you apply in your home country.
+You can start working as soon as you arrive in Germany, so you don't need to wait in Germany without an income.

 **[How to apply for a work visa ➞](/guides/work-visa)**